 I love a themed birthday party, so when I heard that both my sister and a friend of mine were both throwing a spa birthday party for their daughter’s birthdays that year, I couldn’t help myself: I had to help!

-I think a spa party is an awesome theme for a little girl’s birthday party, but it works for tweens and slightly older, too (until they become too cool for it until adulthood, when pampering yourself becomes awesome again).
+I think a spa party is an awesome theme for a little girl’s birthday party, but it works for tweens and slightly older, too (at some point they become too cool for it until adulthood, when pampering yourself becomes awesome again).

 We did it as a middle of the day kind of shindig, but it would also make a fabulous sleepover theme!
 Bonus of a middle of the afternoon timing is we didn’t need to provide a meal – just cute treats for the girls!

 Note: This post was originally written in 2011.
 It’s since been updated to provide more information about how to throw a kids spa party and to better serve readers.